castlabs/downstream_electron/readme.md

-# Downstream For Electron
+# DOWNstream For Electron

+## Summary

+DOWNstream is an open-source plugin for use with Electron allowing encrypted MPEG-DASH streams to be safely downloaded and stored locally on a user’s Windows or Mac computer.

-## castLabs Electron Release
+## castLabs Electron Release for Content Security

-To simplify the use of Widevine DRM and allow protected playback of offline content castLabs has created a fork of Electron with support for Widevine CDM installation, Verified Media Path (VMP), and protected storage of offline licenses.
+To simplify the use of Widevine DRM and allow protected playback of offline content within Electron castLabs has created a fork with support for Widevine CDM installation, Verified Media Path (VMP), and protected storage of offline licenses.
 Such a release is installed by the default npm package scripts, see [Development](#development) and [Build](#build) sections below.

 More information is available here: